Mechanization and Modernization Agreement 1960: Agreements and benefits

-The M&M Agreement guaranteed employment security for the basic workforce, which were registered union members ("A" men).
-If there were to be a decent decline in employment due to modernization, there would be a decline in the employment of "B" men and Casual workers in order to prevent the loss of employment to the basic workforce.
-However, the ILWU asked that the Agreement also shorten weekly work shifts from 40 hours to 35 hours per week in order to accommodate the basic workforce and maintain equal wages among workers.
-Employers would be able to introduce new technology and device that would improve the ports productivity, efficiency, and reduce the number of labor forces needed.
+The M&M Agreement guaranteed employment security for the basic workforce of registered union members ("A" men).
+If there were to be a decline in employment due to modernization, there would be a reduction in the number of "B" men and casual workers in order to prevent the loss of employment for the basic workforce.

+The ILWU asked that the Agreement also shorten weekly work shifts from 40 hours to 35 hours per week in order to accommodate the basic workforce and maintain equal wages among workers.
+Employers would be able to introduce new technology and devices that would improve the ports' productivity and efficiency, and reduce the size of the workforce.

 Criticisms

-Although the M&M Agreement, provided employment security for ILWU members, it failed in preventing the Longshoremen's Strike of 1971.
+Although the M&M Agreement provided employment security for ILWU members, it did not prevent the Longshoremen's Strike of 1971.
 The M&M Agreement failed to fully adapt to the introduction of technology and containerization at ports.
 The introduction of technology greatly reduced the need for labor by up to 90% and employers preferred to employ permanent workers ("A" men) rather than others, thus creating an imbalance between workers and wages.
 Also dock jobs were being placed outside of port areas and jobs were now being disputed between different unions.
-Whereas, employers of longshoremen were continuing making a profit from the reduction of labor.
+Whereas employers of longshoremen were continuing making a profit from the reduction of labor.

-In July 1971, 12,000 longshoremen walked out on California ports; however, it was deemed a failure since the strike failed to achieve significant economic harm to employers.
+In July 1971, 12,000 longshoremen walked out of West Coast ports; however, the strike failed to inflict significant economic harm on employers.
 Without support from Harry Bridges, the ILWU leader, a Los Angeles court ordered all workers back to work.
-Although Bridges attempted to reconcile with workers by creating a new contract, the contract failed to live up to expectations and "B" men and Casual workers were unemployed.
+Although Bridges attempted to reconcile with workers by creating a new contract, the contract failed to live up to expectations and "B" men and casual workers were unemployed.